Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 "We’re stuck, just like you."

-"But...how did you *get* here?
+"But... how did you *get* here?
 Did the Hunters capture you too?
 I heard that if they manage to catch a Human they just - "

 "It’s a long story," Spears cut him off.
 "Look, if that stunt with Cook didn’t actually hurt you then he’s right, we do need you to go."